 Sheppy feels blessed that she didn’t have to leave St. Petersburg as her career evolved.
 “The Tampa Bay Area is full of opportunity for those willing to chase their dreams!”

 “I’m so proud of St Petersburg.
 I’ve seen it grow up along with me.
 I used to ride my bike back and forth to school when I attended USF.
 Now I get to see the downtown area and Grand Central in all of its glory.
 And now that I own property here, it’s even more exciting.
 I go to Ribfest, the orchestra, Main Sail Art Festival, Saturday Morning Market, and more.
 And the restaurants and live entertainment in this area are amazing.”

 To learn more about Lindsey Sheppy and GBY & Associates, click here.

-Check out our directory for supporters in your area.
+Check out our directory for additional LGBTQ-friendly resources in your area.